johnmcfarlane/papers/c++/error-handling.md

 It is important to understand that what may be considered a bug outside of testing (e.g. signed integer overflow or passing an unsorted sequence to `lower_bound`) is instead considered an error and treated differently.
-Bugs written by the program author(s) which surface during testing are not a violation of the Test User Contract.
+Bugs written by the program developer(s) which surface during testing are not a violation of the Test User Contract.

 * agreement: varied, but may be enshrined in a project README, a wiki or project